WalletConnect/walletconnect-docs/docs/specs/clients/push/wallet-client-api.md

   //  for wallet to listen on push messages public abstract on("push_message", (message: PushMessage, metadata: Metadata) => {}): void;

-  public abstract on("push_delete", (topic: string) => {}): void;
+  // for wallet to listen on push deletion public abstract on("push_delete", (topic: string) => {}): void;
 }
 ```